-420 years.
-As such, it is perhaps not surprising that many of the poets chose to explore the role of 421 habitat and climate change, and in doing so further examine the evolving relationship 422 between humans and nature.
-This analysis supports the ongoing debate in anthropology about the conception of nature and the role of humans within this concept (see e.g. Descola, 423 424 2013; Habermas, 2014).
-What these poems make evident, is that despite our behaviours (and 425 the original code that was adopted in Table 1) it is impossible to view 'humans' and 'nature' as two mutually exclusive entities, as although anthropogenic climate change may be having 426 427 a hugely negative effect on nature the two systems are clearly interrelated, or as noted by 428 Corlett (2015, p.
-4): 429 If humans are now the dominant ecological force on the planet, then it is impossible 431 to separate 'humans' and 'nature' in the way that conservation has traditionally tried 432 to do.
+Habitat loss, and in particular extinction risk, has long been presented by scientists as one of the most visible effects of climate change, with Thomas et al. (2004), for example, stating that a large fraction of species could be driven to extinction by expected climate trends over the next 50 years.
+As such, it is perhaps not surprising that many of the poets chose to explore the role of habitat and climate change, and in doing so further examine the evolving relationship between humans and nature.
+This analysis supports the ongoing debate in anthropology about the conception of nature and the role of humans within this concept (see for example Descola, 2013; Habermas, 2014).
+What these poems make evident is that despite our behaviours (and the original code that was adopted in Table 1) it is impossible to view "humans" and "nature" as two mutually exclusive entities, as although anthropogenic climate change may be having a hugely negative effect on nature the two systems are clearly interrelated or, as noted by Corlett (2015, p.
+4),

+If humans are now the dominant ecological force on the planet, then it is impossible to separate "humans" and "nature" in the way that conservation has traditionally tried to do.